 To download show directly, paste this link into your downloader:

-Dale (Digital Doodles), Colleen (353 Haiku Review) and Marina talk about a few movies we’ve seen over the last few weeks.
+Dale (Digital Doodles), Colleen (353 Haiku Review) and Marina share the bad movies they love.

 Subscribe to “After the Credits”

 Subscribe to ALL the RowThree Podcasts on one feed

 We can also be contacted via email – firstname.lastname@example.org!

 :01 – Opening Music: young knives‘ “The Trouble with Me”

 :45 – Introduction

 45:20 – Closing Music: A Band Called Quinn‘s “Autumn”